-I’d like to say it was a dramatic lightbulb moment, but ultimately I think we somehow just came to realize that there were absolutely no services in the area for LGBT seniors who had experienced a loss.
+I’d like to say it was a dramatic lightbulb moment, but ultimately I think we somehow just came to realize that there were absolutely no services in the area for LGBTQ seniors who had experienced a loss.
 Nothing!
 The closest service (and still one of the biggest and best out there) was SAGE in New York City.
-I spent some time talking with SAGE and getting to know their program better, and soon our own LGBT grief support group was born.
+I spent some time talking with SAGE and getting to know their program better, and soon our own LGBTQ grief support group was born.

 That first night, we had two people.
 And while this was at first sort of encouraging, I was a bit deflated to realize they had come together.
 So did it really even count as two?
 The second meeting, same two people, but they were a lovely couple who had become partners after the loss of their significant others years before, and they were confident and encouraging and told me that if we kept this group going…in time, people would come.

 And they were right.

 Slowly people found out about the group and made their way in.
 Mostly they were there to mourn the loss of a partner, though some came if they had a recent loss of a parent, sibling or friend.